matthewwithanm/httpplease.js/README.md

 ### The error object

 In the event of an error, an error object will be passed as the first argument to your callback.
-Error objects have all of the properties that a response object has (listed below), but are also JS Error objects (which can be useful if relying on instanceof checks).
-They also have one additional property—`message`—which contains a description of the error.
+If the error is an HTTP error, it will have all of the properties that a response object has (listed below), but will be a JS Error object (which can be useful if relying on instanceof checks).
+It also has one additional property—`message`—which contains a description of the error.

 ### The response object